BigKunLun/angulseed/README.md

 npm install
 ```

 Behind the scenes this will also call `bower install`.
-You should find that you have two new
-folders in your project.

 ### Run the Application